subvisual/subvisual.com/src/posts/2020-04-16-plug-based-authorisation-for-elixir-and-phoenix.md

 title: Plug-based authorisation for Elixir and Phoenix
 author: fernando-mendes
 date: 2020-04-16
+tags:
+  - development
+  - elixir
 intro: >
   A while ago I felt the shame of copying and pasting code around from projects.
-  Eventually, I decided to stop being lazy, extracting it and making a hex package out of it.
+  Eventually, I decided to stop being lazy, extract it and make a hex package out of it.
 This is story of that project and a walkthrough all the awesome things it does, with very little code.
 Yay Elixir!
 ---